 - Theresa Jones – Tech support – In charge of all security-led technical changes

-- David Davis – MD – Tasked with scheduling and managing monthly checks
+- David Davis – Managing Director – Tasked with scheduling and managing monthly checks

 Assessing your threat

 What are your digital assets?
-List them all, including emails, client work files past and present, financial records, marketing collateral, staff information, project plans, schedules, customer data, contracts, and any other information you want to protect.
-Then list the risks that thes assets may face.
+List them all, including emails, client work files (past and present), financial records, marketing collateral, staff information, project plans, schedules, customer data, contracts, and any other information you want to protect.
+Then list the risks that these assets may face.
 You might identify things like:

-- Accidental damage, for example, dropping a tablet and breaking the screen
+- Accidental damage (e.g. dropping a tablet and breaking the screen)

 - Natural disasters such as flood and fire

-- Crime, for example, a break-in at your premises
+- Crime (e.g. a break-in at your premises)

 - External risks like malware attacks and industrial espionage

-- Technical failure, for example, the death of a vital server
+- Technical failure (e.g. the death of a vital server)

 Creating the cyber security plan

-Now you’ve formalised your digital assets, the risks they face and the people responsible for managing those risks; you have everything you need to make basic plans about how to mitigate the risks.
-You might include items like the following:
+Now that you’ve listed your digital assets, the risks they face and the people responsible for managing those risks; you have everything you need to make basic plans to mitigate the risks.
+We would suggest including items like the following:

-- Switching email to Microsoft Office 365 to ensure that our mail gets swept for viruses, archived and kept secure
+- Switching email to Microsoft Office 365 to ensure that your mail gets swept for viruses, archived and kept secure

 - Moving data to a central file server